Occidental Petroleum: 1942-1952: chemical waste disposal in Love Canal, New York, United States of America

-Since the 1920s, several companies and the United States Armed Forces used the Love Canal as a chemical disposal site.
+Since the 1920s, several companies and the United States Armed Forces used the Love Canal in Niagara Falls, New York as a chemical disposal site.
 In 1942, Occidental predecessor Hooker Chemical Company began disposing of chemical waste at the site and, in 1947, it became the sole owner and user of the land.
 In 1952, the site was filled to capacity and closed off.
 The company leased the land to the local school board in 1953.
 Later in the 1950s, the school board requested that the company sell the land, and threatened to use eminent domain.
 The school board intended to build a school on an unused area of the dump.

 A school was built on the site, and later a middle-class residential district was built on land adjacent to the site.
 The construction broke through the 4 ft clay seal containing the waste.
 In 1968, Hooker Chemical was purchased by Occidental.
 In 1978, residents became concerned about unusual health issues in the region, including high rates of cancer and birth defects.
 This subsequently became a national news story, and in 1980, president Jimmy Carter declared a federal emergency in the area.
 Residents were eventually relocated, and the company paid $129 million in restitution.

-Oleum spill
+2008: Oleum spill in Petrolia, Pennsylvania, United States of America

 On Saturday, October 11, 2008, oleum was accidentally spilled at a facility in Petrolia, Pennsylvania which belonged to Indspec, an affiliate of Occidental Chemical Corporation.
 Oleum is a chemical mixture of sulfuric acid and sulfur trioxide.
 The accident contaminated the ventilation system and caused a cloud of toxic gas.
 Over 2,000 residents had to be evacuated for the day.
 The spill was caused by an auxiliary pump power supply which lacked safety interlocks to prevent tank overfilling.

-Bangladesh
+1997: Explosion in Kamalganj Upazila, Bangladesh

 On 14 June 1997, an explosion at the Magurchhaqra gas field in Kamalganj Upazila, Moulvibazar District of Bangladesh destroyed large areas of Lawachara National Park and nearby areas.
 Occidental was drilling at the gas field which was later abandoned.
 The explosion damaged 28 tea gardens in the area.
 It was estimated to have caused 90 to 140 billion BDT in damages.
 The government of Bangladesh claimed compensation from Occidental but it left the country handing over the well to Unocal which later sold the interests to Chevron.

-Colombia
+1992-2001: Drilling in U'wa lands, Colombia

 From 1992 to 2001, the company tried to drill for oil in the territory of the U'wa people, in northeast Colombia.
 The locals resisted, concerned about environmental degradation and fears that development would bring strangers and be a target for guerrilla warfare.
 There also were tribal beliefs that oil is the "blood of the earth" and should not be removed.
 In 2002, after years of shareholder resolutions, legal battles, protests, and a failed test well, the company abandoned the project.
 Repsol took over the project.